-Sexual abuse is where children and young people are abused by adults (both male and female) or other children who use them to meet their own sexual needs.
+Sexual abuse is where children and young people are abused by adults (of any gender) or other children who use them to meet their own sexual needs.
 This could include full sexual intercourse, masturbation, oral sex, anal intercourse, kissing and sexual fondling.
 Showing children pornographic material (books, videos, pictures) or taking pornographic images of them are also forms of sexual abuse.